MicrosoftDocs/msteams-docs/msteams-platform/concepts/cards/cards-format.md

 ---
 # Card formatting

 Cards support formatting in the text property only, not in the title or subtitle properties.
-Formatting can be specified using a subset of XML (HTML) markup, or Markdown.
+Formatting can be specified using a subset of XML (HTML) formatting, or Markdown.

 Formatting support differs between different card types, and between the desktop and the mobile platform.